bgu-frontend/hw4-security/README.md

 Remove the next-auth lib from the project. (** See what was added to support it here: https://next-auth.js.org/)

 ### Database
 We need to store the password hashes. you're free to design the database schema as you wish.
-At least two possible options (you can come up with more):
+There are at least two possible options (you can come up with more):
- 1. the least changes would be to use the existing user table to store passwords as well.
+ 1. Use the existing user table to store passwords as well.
  2. if you prefer working with Mongo, and be aligned with fullstackopen examples, you can change your code to store users and their passwords there.

 ### API routes